jesserogers/jesserogers.github.io/_posts/projects/2018-01-31-adaptiva-academy-search.md

 ```
 Ah, much better.
 Now users have to see the UI cue before running subsequent queries.

-Check out the latest version of this script on GitHub:
+Check out the full version of the latest iteration on GitHub:

 <a class="btn black" href="https://github.com/adaptiveprotocols/adaptiveprotocols.github.io/blob/master/assets/js/academy.js" target="\_blank" rel="noopener" title="Check out the live script">See the Code</a>